splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config.rst

   * - Use cases
     - Use this in environments where you need detailed insights into each node's operations.
 This allows better issue diagnosing and optimizing performance.
+    - Use this to collect metrics from application pods that have multiple replicas that can be running on multiple nodes.
     - Use this in environments where operational simplicity is a priority, or if your cluster is already simple and has only 1 node.

 Example: Add the MySQL receiver